A Postpartum Registry for Supporting Mom’s Recovery

 Coquina’s Growing a Human bundle is, simply put, adorable.
 The set includes a pretty cotton robe (Coquina can customize it with initials, too), a silk scrunchie, a balm for lips and nips, lambskin booties with a coordinating bonnet for babe, and some excellent reading material.
 And with a convenient split-payment option, it’s the perfect gift to go in on as a group.

-Sleeper Sizeless Viscose Pajama Set goop, $245SHOP NOW
+Sleeper Sizeless Viscose Pajama Set goop, $245SHOP SLEEPWEAR

-Studio Nicholson Striped Cotton Shirt Dress goop, $595SHOP NOW
+Studio Nicholson Striped Cotton Shirt Dress goop, $595SHOP SLEEPWEAR

 Bringing baby home to an adorable space that is stocked, organized, and ready to go is a luxury, yes, but it’s one Eema has down to a science.
 The nesting services—like interior design, nursery-essentials shopping, organization, and wardrobe for the family—cut a significant chunk of the stress out of the picture.